 - Constriction of the pupil

 - Convergence of the eyes

 The reflex pathway includes optic nerve (CN II), visual and frontal cortex, oculomotor and accessory oculomotor nuclei and oculomotor nerve (CN III).
 In need of accommodation, the optic nerve sends initial impulses to the primary visual cortex through the lateral geniculate body and the optic radiation.
-From here the impulse travels to the Edinger-Westphal nucleus in the midbrain through the visual association cortex.
+From here the impulse travels to the accessory/Edinger-Westphal nucleus of oculomotor nucleus in the midbrain through the visual association cortex.
 Efferent parasympathetic fibers carried by the oculomotor nerve synapse with the ciliary ganglion, which sends postganglionic fibers to the ciliary muscle.

 The aqueous humor is a transparent fluid located within the eye that supplies the inner structures with nutrients and maintains the intraocular pressure.
 It is secreted by the cells of the ciliary body into the posterior chamber of the eye.
 It circulates through the pupil entering to the anterior chamber.
 From here, the fluid exits the eye through the small canas located on the limbus of the eye (the canals of Schlemm).
 The secretion process of aqueous humor must be in synergy with the drainage.
 If this is not the case, the accumulation of this fluid can cause an increase in intraocular pressure, which is the main risk factor for glaucoma.

 Glaucoma is a group of conditions that results in damage to the optic nerve.
 It is the most common cause of irreversible vision loss affecting more than 70 million people worldwide.
 This condition can be detected through ophthalmoscopy and tonometry.
 Glaucomas are classified into two categories;

 - Open-angle glaucoma - the most common type which involves sclerosis of the canals of Schlemm